Nicaragua TEFL/TESOL Training Center in Las Penitas/Poneloya, Leon, Nicaragua:

 - Pre – arrival assistance

-- Welcome orientation, tour of city, and graduation party at the beach.
+- Welcome orientation, tour of neighborhood surrounding beach campus, and graduation party.

 - Job search guidance to teach English in Nicaragua